laguagu/Learning_assistant_AI_tool/web/README.md

 ## Overview

-This learning assistant helps users track their progress through educational modules and provides interactive features like quizzes and milestones.
+This learning assistant helps users track their progress through educational modules and provides interactive features like milestones.

 ## Technology Stack